alexnwang/alexnwang.github.io/_pages/about.md

 I'm a second year Ph.D. student in the [CILVR](https://wp.nyu.edu/cilvr/) lab advised by [Mengye Ren](https://mengyeren.com/) at New York University.
 My research is supported by the [NSERC PGS-D](https://www.nserc-crsng.gc.ca/Students-Etudiants/PG-CS/BellandPostgrad-BelletSuperieures_eng.asp) scholarship.
 I obtained my M.Sc. in Computer Science advised by [Richard Zemel](https://www.cs.columbia.edu/~zemel/) and B.A.Sc in [Engineering Science](https://engsci.utoronto.ca/) from the University of Toronto.

+Recently, my work is focused on:
-My research is on unsupervised visual representation learning using minimally curated videos; first-person, long-form and multi-object data with no clear subject, foreground, or background.
-I'm also studying the impact of architectural decisions in ViTs like patchification, non-spatial tokens and positional embeddings and their impact on learned representations.
+*  Unsupervised visual representation learning using minimally curated data -- specifically first-person, long-form and multi-object videos with no obvious subject, foreground, or background.
+*  The impact of architectural elements in ViTs like patchification, non-spatial tokens and positional embeddings and their effect on learned representations.

-In the near future, I'd like to explore the limits of video benchmarks and what they may, or may not, be telling us about our video representations.
-Finally, I have a growing interest in the role of 3D and video understanding in LLM-based reasoning.
+Looking ahead, I'd also like to explore the limits of video benchmarks and what they may, or may not, be telling us about our video representations.
+Finally, I'm interested in the use of 3D and video understanding in reasoning with large pretrained language models.

 Feel free to contact me at **anw2067 [at] cims.nyu.edu**